openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

         console.log(x.n, x.s)
     }

-    // X and Y are equivalent because their public API is equivalent.
-    // Thus the second call is allowed: foo(new X())
+    // As Y is compatible with X the second call is allowed: foo(new X())
     foo(new Y())